keinwort/dc3dd-starter/README.md

 (by the way  - c't - is my very favorite computer-magazin)

- reworked for debian based linux versions (needs more distributions for testing/verifying)
+ modified and enhanced for debian based linux versions
+ (needs more distributions for testing/verifying)
- tested on kali 2.0 for easier convenience as "root" ;)
+ tested on kali 2.0 for easier convenience as "root" ;-)
  and mate desktop for lower hardware + lower graphic cards.
 remark: the original script runs on ubuntu-live-dvd with gnome